dotnet/machinelearning/docs/code/IDataViewImplementation.md

 "tolerance."
 What that means, of course, is that this consuming code cannot function effectively on any *other* dataview.
 The consuming code is by definition *buggy*: it is requesting data of a type we've explicitly claimed, through the schema, that we do not support.
-And the developer, through your misguided good intentions, has allowed buggy code to pass a test it should have failed, thus making the codebase more fragile when, if you had done your job properly, you would have otherwise detected the bug.
+And the developer, through a well intentioned but misguided design decision, has allowed buggy code to pass a test it should have failed, thus making the codebase more fragile when, if we had simply maintained requirements, would have otherwise detected the bug.

 Moreover: it is a solution to a problem that does not exist. `IDataView`s are fundamentally composable structures already, and one of the most fundamental operations you can do is transform columns into different types.
 So, there is no need for you to do the conversion yourself.
-Indeed it is harmful for you to
-try: if we have the conversion capability in one place, including the logic of what can be converted and *how* these things are to be converted, is it reasonable to suppose we should have it in *every implementation of `IDataView`?* Certainly not.
+Indeed, it is harmful for you to try: if we have the conversion capability in one place, including the logic of what can be converted and *how* these things are to be converted, is it reasonable to suppose we should have it in *every implementation of `IDataView`?* Certainly not.
 At best the situation will be needless complexity in the code: more realistically it will lead to inconsistency, and from